NFDI4Energy/EFZN_rdm/README.md

 __Benefits of RDM in your projects__

 ![Benefits](img/Benefits.png "Benefits of RDM")

-Figure 3: "Benefits of Research Data Management" by N. Seitz.
+*Figure 2:* "Benefits of Research Data Management" by N. Seitz.
 Licensed under [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/deed.en).

 If done right, RDM will